 AMENDED AND RESTATED

-BYLAWS OF THE INDIA CULTURAL AND EDUCATION CENTER, INC., A Florida corporation
+THE INDIA CULTURAL AND EDUCATION CENTER, INC., A Florida Corporation

 The following Amended and Restated Bylaws of The India Cultural and Education Center, Inc., a Florida corporation, were duly adopted in accordance with the requirements of Article II of the original Bylaws of the corporation.